Physicians · Remote · AI Training

 What ACJ is

 Applied Clinical Judgement is a referral service run by Sean Key.
-ACJ identifies AI training roles and refers qualified candidates to Mercor and Micro1.
+ACJ identifies AI training roles and refers qualified candidates to Mercor, Micro1 and Turing.
 If you’re placed, ACJ earns a referral fee from the platform.
-This doesn’t affect your pay or application in any way.

-Mercor and Micro1 are AI staffing platforms that connect subject-matter experts with AI companies needing training data.
+Mercor, Micro1 and Turing are AI staffing platforms that connect subject-matter experts with AI companies needing training data.
 They are not employers — work is freelance contract.
-You are paid as an independent contractor, typically weekly via Stripe or Wise.

 How we support your application

-When you apply we’ll ask for your name or email — either is fine.
-If you leave your email, we can support you through the application process.
+When you apply we’ll ask for your name or email.
 Strong candidates can also request a vouch: a brief 15-minute call with Sean, after which ACJ can add a personal note to your Mercor application.

 What happens after you apply

 You will complete a profile and an AI interview on the platform.
-Mercor and Micro1 then match you to relevant projects.
+Mercor, Micro1 and Turing then match you to relevant projects.
 There’s no guarantee of work — matching depends on your background and current project availability.
-Rates shown are indicative.

-Adar Hiremath is the co-founder and CTO of Mercor — the platform you will register on.
+Adar Hiremath is the co-founder and CTO of Mercor.
 This short video walks through exactly what the application process looks like: uploading your CV, the AI interview, how projects are matched to your profile, and how you track your earnings.
-Worth watching before you apply.

 Rates quoted in this video are platform-wide maximums across all domains.
-Physician roles on this page pay $100–$250 per hour depending on the role and your profile.
+Mercor physician specialist roles on this page pay $130–$400 per hour depending on role and seniority.
+Turing rates are confirmed at offer.

 Angela is a medical expert currently working through Mercor.
-She trained and qualified in the US, where medical school debt of $200,000–$300,000 is common for physicians.
-Her financial situation is her own — what matters here is how she describes the work itself: the alignment with her medical training, the analytical nature of the tasks, and what it’s like to apply clinical expertise outside the clinic.
+What matters here is how she describes the work itself: the alignment with her medical training, the analytical nature of the tasks, and what it’s like to apply clinical expertise outside the clinic.

 Role specifications